TuringLang/turinglang.github.io/README.md

 2. Install Julia by following [the relevant guide](https://julialang.org/downloads/).

-3. Navigate in a terminal to `Turing.jl/docs/`.
-Run `julia make.jl`, then you'll get a `_docs` folder full of documents.
+3. Navigate in a terminal to `turing.ml/`.
+Run `julia make_local.jl`, then you'll get a `_docs` folder full of documents.
 A `_tutorials` folder is also copied from the Turing Tutorial Repo.
 You might need to install `Documenter` and `DocumenterMarkdown` first.
 You can install these packages by running `julia -e 'using Pkg;Pkg.add("Documenter");Pkg.add("DocumenterMarkdown");Pkg.add("DynamicHMC");Pkg.add("Turing");Pkg.build()'`.
+   You might need to install additional packages.
+Just follow the same instructions as above to install any missing packages.

 4. Type `bundle exec jekyll serve` if you wish to review the changes in a browser.
 Typically the website will be served on `localhost:4000`, which you can visit in your browser.

-6. Alternatively, if you simply want to build the site files into a static site, you can use `bundle exec jekyll build`.
+5. Alternatively, if you simply want to build the site files into a static site, you can use `bundle exec jekyll build`.

 The files in `_docs/` may be out of date with the website.
-If this is the case, execute the `make.jl` script found at `Turing.jl/docs/make.jl`, which will run all the documents in the `docs/src` folder through a markdown processor and place them into the `docs/_docs/` folder.
+If this is the case, execute the `make_local.jl` script, which will run all the documents in the `docs/src` folder through a markdown processor and place them into the `docs/_docs/` folder.
 Any files located in the `docs/_docs/` or `docs/_tutorials/` directories should **not** be edited directly, as